crashoverride777/swifty-rate/README.md

 - Step 2:

-Request review such as at app launch.
+Request review e.g at app launch.

 As Apple describes in the documentation for the upcoming SKStoreReviewController